yashmishra123455/MoveLedger/README.md

 # AI chess engine

-> A modern, intuitive application for tracking and managing your financial movements and ledger entries.
+> A modern that is, intuitive application for tracking and managing your financial movements and ledger entries.

 ## 📋 Table of Contents
 - [Overview](#overview)